memory-consolidation/academic-kickstart/content/post/2020-03-12-quarantine.md

 projects: []
 ---

 What does a researcher when he is asked to stay home, unable to collect new data?
 I will collect here some thought and experience gathered over the years.
+After giving links to good source of advice for home working in general, I will give some information specific for researchers.

 This is a work in progress, please give comments and feedback here https://github.com/smartfigures-dar/feedback_repo/issues/new?assignees=jcolomb&labels=website&template=website-issue.md&title=